Professor: K. Younger

 NURS 200 — Introduction to Professional Nursing (3 credits)

-This course will provide an introduction to the profession and discipline of nursing, the relationship of nursing to liberal arts, and the nursing scope of practice in the United States health care system.
-Ethics, confidentiality, and communication skills will be emphasized as pillars of the art and science of professional nursing.
+This course will provide an introduction to the profession and discipline of nursing, the relationship of nursing to liberal arts, and the nursing scope of practice in the United States healthcare system.
+Students will examine the six Quality and Saftey Education in Nursing (QSEN) core competencies of Patient-centered care, Teamwork and Communication, Evidence-based Practice, Quality Improvement, Safety and Informatics.
 Selected nursing theories and a framework for translating nursing research into practice will be introduced.
 Perspectives of practicing nurses in various roles will be highlighted.
-Students will be introduced to essential elements of the nurse-patient relationship and professional nursing through experiential, meaningful learning activities, including but not limited to, small group dialogue, group projects, and class discussion.
-This course is a prerequisite or corequisite for NURS 326.
-Offered Every Fall Semester.
+Students will be introduced to course concepts through experiential, meaningful learning activities, including but not limited to small group dialogue, classroom discussion, group presentations, and simulation.
+This course is a prerequisite or corepuisite for NURS 326.
+Offered Every Fall and Interim Semester.

 NURS 230 — Pharmacotherapeutics (3 credits)